Universal Soldier (1992 film): Plot

 In 1969, a U.S. Army team secures a village against North Vietnamese forces.
 Luc Deveraux discovers members of his squad and villagers murdered.
-Deveraux's sergeant, Andrew Scott, has gone insane, made a necklace of severed ears, and is holding a young couple hostage.
-Deveraux tries to reason with Scott, who executes the man and orders Deveraux to shoot the girl to prove his loyalty.
+Deveraux's sergeant, Andrew Scott, has gone insane and is holding a young couple hostage.
+Deveraux tries to reason with Scott, who executes the man and orders Deveraux to shoot the girl.
 Deveraux refuses, and Scott kills the girl with a grenade.
 After shooting each other to death, Deveraux and Scott's corpses are recovered by a second squad and cryogenically frozen, their disappearance classified as "missing in action".

-Deveraux and Scott's corpses, with others, are reanimated decades later and selected for the "Universal Soldier" (UniSol) program, an elite counter-terrorism unit.
-They are given a neural serum to keep their minds susceptible and their past memories suppressed.
-Their group is deployed to the Hoover Dam to resolve a hostage situation.
-The team demonstrates its superior training and physical abilities against the terrorists, such as when UniSol GR76 withstands close-range rifle fire.
-Deveraux regains memories from his former life upon seeing two hostages that resemble the Vietnamese villagers.
-Deveraux disobeys commands from the control team and become unresponsive.
+Deveraux's and Scott's corpses, with others, are reanimated decades later for the "Universal Soldier" (UniSol) program, an elite counter-terrorism unit.
+They are given a neural serum to keep their minds susceptible and their memories suppressed.
+The team demonstrates its superior training and physical abilities against terrorists, but Deveraux regains memories from his former life upon seeing two hostages that resemble the Vietnamese villagers.
+Deveraux disobeys commands from the control team and becomes unresponsive.

 In the mobile command center, the UniSols are revealed to be genetically augmented soldiers with enhanced self-healing abilities and superior strength, but they overheat and shut down.
 Because of the glitch, Woodward, one of the technicians on the project, suggests removing Deveraux from the team, but UniSol commander Colonel Perry refuses.
-TV journalist Veronica Roberts, who was fired while covering the Hoover Dam incident, tries to get a story on the UniSol project to regain her job.
+TV journalist Veronica Roberts tries to get a story on the UniSol project.
 Roberts sneaks onto the base with a cameraman, discovering GR76 immersed in ice, still alive despite normally fatal injuries.

 When Roberts is discovered, Deveraux and Scott are ordered to capture her dead or alive.
 She flees to her cameraman's car, but they crash.
-Scott coldly murders the cameraman against orders.
+Scott murders the cameraman against orders.
 Deveraux rescues Roberts, and they escape in a UniSol vehicle.
 To protect the program, Colonel Perry sends the remaining UniSols to find Deveraux and Roberts.